-The HSED Program maintains an updated list of supervisory and non-supervisory faculty that can be found at: https://newstarcolling.org/news/faculty
+The HSED Program maintains an updated list of supervisory and non-supervisory faculty that can be found at: hsed.mcmaster.ca/ about-us/faculty

-A designation of non-supervisory status affords approved McMaster University faculty members the opportunity to participate as Scholarly Paper supervisors or 2nd Readers, and as members of thesis Supervisory Committees.
-The designation of supervisory status permits faculty to engage in the same roles as those with non-supervisory status, but also affords the opportunity of serving the role of thesis supervisor and a course coordinator for HS EDUC 777 (see Section 2.4).
+A designation of non-supervisory status affords approved McMaster University faculty members the opportunity to participate as members of thesis Supervisory Committees.
+The designation of supervisory status permits faculty to serve the roles of thesis supervisor and course coordinator for HS EDUC 777 (see Section 2.4).

-Note that SGS requires that all faculty members involved in graduate student supervision be approved by the graduate program, the Vice Dean, Health Sciences, and Associate Dean of Graduate Studies (FHS), and SGS in order to supervise HSED students.
+Note that SGS requires that all faculty members involved in graduate student supervision be approved by the graduate program, the Vice Dean, Graduate Studies (FHS), and SGS in order to supervise HSED students.
 Requests for non-supervisory and supervisory status with the HSED Program can be facilitated by the HSED Program Office.
 Please direct inquiries about eligibility to hsed@mcmaster.ca